huaminghuangtw/Second-Brain/My-Evergreen-Notes/receiving advice.md

 Selfish people should listen to advice to be more selfless, selfless people should listen to advice to be more selfish. &rarr; Whenever you receive advice, consider its **opposite** as well.
 You might be filtering out the advice you need most.

-Take ALL advice with a grain of salt.
+The point of seeking advice isn't to follow it blindly.
+It's to make sure you're thinking clearly.
+People give guidance from what works for them.
+It may or may not apply to you.
+The more their values and goals differ from yours, the more you should take it with a grain of salt.

 Be comfortable with **ignoring** advice.
 At the end of the day,
 - only you can give yourself the best advice, because it's you who knows the entire story and context, not anyone else on the internet.
 - there is really no "right way" of doing things, especially [[Information Overwhelm|in the age of infinite information on the internet]].
 Finding a [[Self-awareness|personalised]] approach is key.